Charles Louis, Count of Marsan

 Charles Louis de Lorraine (21 October 1696 – 2 November 1755) was a French nobleman and general, member of a cadet branch of the House of Guise.
-He held the titles of Count of Marsan, lord of Pons and prince of Mortagne-sur-Gironde, but he was known by the courtesy title of Prince of Pons.
+He held the titles of Count of Marsan, Lord of Pons and Prince of Mortagne-sur-Gironde, but he was known by the courtesy title of Prince of Pons.

 Biography

 Born to Charles de Lorraine, Count of Marsan and his wife Catherine Thérèse de Goyon de Matignon, he was the couples eldest child.
 Styled the Prince of Pons from birth, he was also the Count of Marsan at his father's death in November 1708.
 As a member of the House of Lorraine-Guise, he was a Foreign Prince and as such, was addressed with the style of Highness.
 His mother was the first wife of Jean Baptiste Colbert, Marquis of Seignelay and as such, Charles Louis had four half siblings.

-Through his mother, he was a first cousin of Jacques I, Prince of Monaco, the spouse of Louise Hippolyte, Princess of Monaco He was also the Prince of Mortagne.
+Through his mother, he was a first cousin of Jacques I, Prince of Monaco, the spouse of Louise Hippolyte, Princess of Monaco.
+He was also the Prince of Mortagne.

+Marriage

 He married Élisabeth de Roquelaure, a daughter of Antoine Gaston de Roquelaure.
 The couple were married on 1 March 1714. Élisabeth gave him four children, two sons and two daughters.
 His younger daughter Louise married into the Duke of Bouillons family and his eldest son Gaston married a princess of the House of Rohan.
 His youngest son married a daughter of the Duke of Nevers.
 Only his daughter Louise had further issue.